WCAG 2.2: What changes for websites and how does it impact users?

 Supply alternatives to dragging in a user interface, unless dragging is essential.
 For example, ensure users can adjust the price range of a search filter using + and – buttons or entering a number in an input field instead of dragging a slider.

 From apps on a homepage, to items in a queue or list, dragging to reorder is a fundamental interaction.
 It can be used to design, show priority, or order of action.
 It’s critical that people with disabilities who can’t drag with a mouse are not left out of this method of interaction.
-Thanks to this guideline, People with Disabilities will no longer be left out of interactions that, today, commonly require dragging with a mouse.
+Thanks to this guideline, people with disabilities will no longer be left out of interactions that, today, commonly require dragging with a mouse.

-2.5.8 Pointer Target Spacing (AA)
+2.5.8 Target Size (Minimum) (AA)

 Leave room around focusable elements that aren’t inline.
 This includes navigation links, buttons, form fields, but not links within paragraphs.

-Effect on People with Disabilities: Make sure everyone can click
+Effect on people with disabilities: Make sure everyone can click

 Loss of dexterity is one of the most common symptoms of aging.
 This guideline helps make sure the interface you create today will work for you in 25 years and will work for everyone else right now.
 As well, this is critical for users on mobile devices, who may just have larger fingers, or slightly less hand-eye coordination, to ensure that everyone can touch what they intended to.